mdxtoc/qtpi/docs/QKD_results.md

         user	0m1.432s
         sys	0m0.030s

-  * With a ridiculously short message the same pattern: no more restarts for Bob than he should expect.

 So cleverer Eve seems to have got away with it.
-With the checks I have imagined, she's invisible, given the very large initial assumption that Eve has knowledge of Alice and Bob's initial one-time hash keys.
+With the checks that are described in BB84 she's invisible, given the very large initial assumption that she has prior knowledge of Alice and Bob's initial one-time hash keys.

-But there is a difference.
+But not qiute invisible.
 In these days of GPS clocks Alice and Bob could pore over their logs.
 Some of the exchanges will be slower than Alice would expect, because Eve provokes an extra restart.
 So perhaps between 9 and 9.30 every morning she can play mad Alice, Bob can report arrival times, and they can try to spot her.
-But they'd better not do it over the network, because Eve will just report arrival times for her, and Alice will see the times she would get if Eve wasn't there.
+They'd better not do it over the network, because Eve will just report arrival times for her, and Alice will see the times she would get if Eve wasn't there.
 Bob should take a printout of his arrival times to that park in Zurich.
 At that point Eve should burn the code books and run: nobody is truly undetectable.

-Then again, perhaps Alice and Bob don't use restarts, because they are risky.
-In situations where a restart would strictly be necessary, Alice could truncate the message instead.
-If she only does this in a mad-Alice interval, looking to see what happens, she and Bob could compare message logs, hoping to see more garbling than she provoked.
-Eve, though, will know this: the first time she sees what looks like a restart situation -- perhaps one in which Alice seems to have no spare code bits -- she knows she's under the spotlight.
-She has a chance of passing an accurately garbled message to Bob (if she can't, it's burn and run time) and she can then withdraw from the protocol for a while.
-She might be able to learn about the hash keys from a mad-Alice exchange if the classical messages were very short, and then she could rejoin.
-An evil cryptographer might be able to advise her; I'm not one.
-But in any case, mad-Alice messages would at least flush her out for a while.
+<a name="notreally"></a>
+## - but probably not

+Restarts are part of the simulation because I wanted to watch the statistical variation of the choice mechanisms.
+They wouldn't be part of a real implementation, because a restart exposes the one-time hash keys more than once.
+So Alice would go for a large number of &sigma;s and a large minimum number of checkbits, and things would work out as in the first cleverer Eve test above: that is, she would hide perfectly.
+It looks as if there is a security hole.

+But Alice has cryptographers for friends.
+They tell her to try to smoke Eve out.
+Every now and then, preferably when she has many more than the mean number of code bits, she should send a message as long as _all_ her code bits (less the ones she needs to refresh the hash keys).
+If she's connected directly to Bob he won't stumble, because he will have the same number of code bits as she does.
+But if Eve is in the way then she is in trouble: she probably won't have agreed as many code bits with Bob as Alice has agreed with her.
+So she can either send Bob a shorter message or run away.

+Regular repetitions of Alice's swamping message tactic would seem to be a perfect counter-measure to cleverer Eve.
+In reality she might not be finished: Alice and Bob have to compare notes.
+They can't do that online, because Eve or a friend of hers could spoof the comparisons (remember, Eve et al. know how Alice and Bob are programmed).
+If they do it offline, then all sorts of Le Carr&eacute;-ish scenarios suggest themselves.
+Maybe real-life Eve isn't finished yet.

+But let's not be silly.
+Technically, there's a counter-measure, and no security hole.
+And I dreamed of being famous ...

 <a name="whyEve"></a>
 ## Why "Eve"?